 REVOKE PROXY ON 'proxied_user' FROM 'proxy_user';

--- grant PROXY to multiple accounts GRANT PROXY ON 'a' TO 'b', 'c', 'd'; -- revoke PROXY from multiple accounts REVOKE PROXY ON 'a' FROM 'b', 'c', 'd'; -- grant PROXY to account and enable account to grant -- PROXY to proxied account GRANT PROXY ON 'a' TO 'd' WITH GRANT OPTION; -- grant PROXY to anonymous account GRANT PROXY ON 'a' TO ''@'';
+-- grant PROXY to multiple accounts GRANT PROXY ON 'a' TO 'b', 'c', 'd'; -- revoke PROXY from multiple accounts REVOKE PROXY ON 'a' FROM 'b', 'c', 'd'; -- grant PROXY to an account and enable the account to grant -- PROXY to the proxied account GRANT PROXY ON 'a' TO 'd' WITH GRANT OPTION; -- grant PROXY to default proxy account GRANT PROXY ON 'a' TO ''@'';

 PROXY privilege can be